 Thus, the gaunatman, which is the secondary self, has to be abandoned first.
 Then comes this other atman which is falsely assumed to be the real self, namely, this so-called psychophysical organism.
 It is called mithyatman because it is not true.
 This body, this mind, this prana are not ourselves.
 The feeling that we possess these is an illusion.
 Already it has been shown by a little understanding and analysis that these elements constituting the body, the pranas, and the mind belong to somebody else.
 To imagine them to be ours would be an illusion; therefore, they are called mithyatman, illusory selves.
 It is like the bank manager imagining that the bank's money is his.
 It is an illusory assumption of property – absolutely illusory because it is not his property.
 Likewise is this illusion of our body being of ours.

-Bhuloka, Bhuvarloka, Svargloka – bhu, bha, sva we sometimes say when chanting the Gayatri mantra, for instance – represent the three layers of the cosmos corresponding to the internal layers mentioned already.
+Bhuloka, Bhuvarloka, Svargloka – bhu bha svaha we sometimes say when chanting the Gayatri mantra, for instance – represent the three layers of the cosmos corresponding to the internal layers mentioned already.
 The three planes of the physical, the subtle and the causal, or the seven planes – Bhuloka, Bhuvarloka, Svarloka, Maharloka, Jnanaloka, Tapoloka, Satyaloka – these subdivisions or interpretations again correspond to the layers inside.

 There are, for instance, seven chakras, the nerve centres, and the koshas already mentioned.
-Whatever way you imagine yourself to be, whether threefold or sevenfold, the individuality seems to be a presentation of borrowed property; therefore, it is shining in somebody’s colours, like washerwomen sometimes going to marriage parties with saris belonging to somebody else.
+Whatever way you imagine yourself to be, whether threefold or sevenfold, or whatever it is, individuality seems to be a presentation of borrowed property; therefore, it is shining in somebody's colours, like washerwomen sometimes going to marriage parties with saris belonging to somebody else.
 Goldsmiths also do this many a time.
-If you give some necklace for repair, the wife of the goldsmith will use it for a few days to parade her beauty in her own locality.
-But this beauty has no meaning; this necklace or sari is not hers, and therefore, it is an illusory presentation of one’s importance and significance.
+If you give some necklace for repair, the wife of the goldsmith will use it for a few days to parade her beauty in a function in her own locality.
+But this beauty has no meaning; this necklace or sari is not hers, and therefore it is an illusory presentation of one's importance and significance.